topollonaketsana/Data_Analysis/README.md

 # Data_Analysis
+Overview
-## Analysing both astronomical data and general data using ML
+This project focuses on analyzing both astronomical and general datasets using Python.